unixwitch/waiflike/README.md

 extend it to support more complicated features, you may be better off using Wagtail directly for that.

+### Markdown syntax

+Waiflike defines some extensions to the standard Markdown syntax:

+* Link to a page: <:The page name> or <:The page name|link title>
+* After uploading an image, to display it in a page use: <:image:The image name>
+* Specify the image width in pixels: <:image:The image name|width=150>

 ### Installation

 #### Install Waiflike